Computer history - 2001

 Efficient Networks was acquired by Siemens for $1.5 billion on February 22, 2001.

 Palm continued its push into the mobile enterprise space by announcing the acquisition of Extended Systems on March 07, 2001.
-Palm said paid $22 per share of Extended Systems stock, with the full transaction valued at about $264 million.
+Palm paid $22 per share of Extended Systems stock, with the full transaction valued at about $264 million.

-Upon completing the merger between Caldera and SCO, the combined company changed its name to Caldera International on March 29, 2001.
+Upon completing the merger between Caldera and SCO, the company changed its name to Caldera International on March 29, 2001.

 Google made its first public acquisition, Deja.com's Usenet service, on February 13, 2001, which became Google Groups.